Seeing Beyond: Extrapolative Domain Adaptive Panoramic Segmentation¶

 Total training objective: \(\mathcal{L}_{\text{total}} = \ell_{\text{seg}} + \ell_{\text{mixup}} + \gamma \cdot \ell_{\text{graph}}\)

-- \(\ell_{\text{seg}}\): Supervised segmentation loss on the source domain
+- \(\ell_{\text{seg}}\): Supervised segmentation loss on the source domain.

-- \(\ell_{\text{mixup}}\): Pseudo-label loss for source–target mixed training
+- \(\ell_{\text{mixup}}\): Pseudo-label loss for source-target domain mixed training.

-- \(\ell_{\text{graph}}\): Graph matching loss from the GMA module (comprising node matching, edge affinity, and unknown category regularization)
+- \(\ell_{\text{graph}}\): Graph matching loss for the GMA module (node matching, edge affinity, and unknown class regularization).

-- Weight \(\gamma = 0.1\) (balancing common/private class performance)
+- Weight \(\gamma = 0.1\) (balancing common/private class performance).

 Key Experimental Results¶